Welcome to Juneteenth Pilgrimage 2024!

 • History

 Journey with the Thomas family through our 175 years of history on Galveston Island, the birthplace of Juneteenth.
-Meet at the historic Menard House to discover the second floor quarters where Papa John lived before his emancipation on June 19, 1865.
-Walk the path he and his wife Ann may have walked to Avenue L Baptist Church or to Ashton Villa, where General Gordon Granger is believed to have read General Order No. 3 proclaiming all slaves free.
+Please meet at the historic Menard House to discover the second-floor quarters where Papa John lived before his emancipation on June 19, 1865.
+Walking the path, he and his wife Ann may have walked to Avenue L Baptist Church or to Ashton Villa, where General Gordon Granger is believed to have read General Order No. 3 proclaiming all slaves free.

 • Events

-Join us for our annual Juneteenth Pilgrimage in Galveston, Texas to kick off the island’s holiday festivities, June 8, 2024.
+Join us for our annual Juneteenth Pilgrimage in Galveston, Texas, to kick off the island’s holiday festivities on June 8, 2024.

 Organizations can schedule virtual Juneteenth meetings to learn more about the holiday and spread the good news of freedom and justice for all.

 Calling all Thomas family members!
-The 2024 Thomas Family Reunion will take place during the Juneteenth Pilgrimage Weekend, June 8-9, 2024.
+The 2024 Thomas Family Reunion will occur during the Juneteenth Pilgrimage Weekend, June 8-9, 2024.

 RSVP today!